Ultra deep space . . . quintillions of lightyears beyond the edge of the observable universe.

 Distance is energy.
 All operations are powered by the eternal tension between gravity and expansion.
 A critical balance must be maintained.
 Your local geometry will become increasingly distorted as surrounding regions expand unevenly.

 The outcome is inevitable: a spacequake.
-The first will cause serious damage, but each will generate showers of new particles to harvest.
+The first will cause serious damage, but each will generate showers of new particles

 Our simulations show most customers will become delighted with their newfound independence.